dabble-of-devops-bioanalyze/bioanalyze-docker-images/README.md

 This project is still very much in the WIP stage!

-Additionally, each image will have RStudio Server installed.
+WIP - Additionally, each image will have RStudio Server installed.

+*Note* - Each image used to have RStudio installed, and then I broke something somewhere.
+Will fix in the new year!

 This project is in collaboration with [STEMAway.](https://stemaway.com/)